cjohnson57/ConsoleApp/README.md

 An entityframework practice program.
 Connected to a database on my computer so you probably can't use it if you download it.

-The stuff I wrote is in C#, but the entityframework Powershell scripts are so long GitHub considers it a Powershell program.

 Connects to a database of countries and prints a list of them (Form4.cs)

 You can edit a country's properties (Form1.cs), delete a country (Form2.cs), or add a new country (Form3.cs)